ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 There are many questions as to the breed of dog that is depicted in 'Found' on page 8 of this site.
 But until now, in Jul.
 2005, no comments have been received about the dogs in the work above.
 But in a most interesting message, Sue Harpell, of Edgecomb, Maine, U.S.A., advises me as follows.
 Sue, we thank you!

 The dogs in the painting 'Lost' are believed to be a rare breed called 'Berger des Pyrenees'.
 These dogs also go by the name of 'Labrit' (although some say the Labrit is actually a bit larger dog that looks very much like the Berger des Pyrenees but was used in the low lands), Petite Berger or Pyrenean Shepherd.
 There are two varieties of the Berger Des Pyrenees, a smooth faced and a rough faced dog.
 The smooth faced is the black dog in the picture (Sue believes) and the rough faced the smaller fawn dog.
 These dogs were used in the high mountains of the Pyrenees to herd sheep - a most phenomenal dog.
 It is my impression that these dogs appear in some of the other paintings by Schenck as well, but the dogs in these other paintings are not as readily identifiable as the ones shown in 'Lost'.
 The Berger des Pyrenees usually has cropped ears and quite often a docked tail.
 Once the ears have healed and the coat grows out, the ears as well as the structure of this dog, gives the appearance of a small bear.
 There is one particular French society that specializes in the Berger des Pyrénées and indeed administers the breed standard.
 That society is the 'Réunion des Amateurs de Chiens Pyrénéens' (or R.A.C.P.) whose website is here.
-Alain Pécoult is the President.
+In 2021, Norbert Gainche is the society's President - Alain Pécoult held that position when this page was first advanced.

 I understand that that the 'Réunion des Amateurs de Chiens Pyrénéens' or R.A.C.P. was established long ago, in 1901.
 It is affiliated with 'la Société Centrale Canine', the highest authority respecting dogs in France.
 The French Ministry of Agriculture granted it, in 1969, both the right and the responsibility to administer the breed standard for Pyrenean dog breeds generally, including this particular breed.